Venelin-Bekyarov/Programming-Basics-Book-Python-EN/chapter-07-complex-loops-exam-problems.md

 ### Hints and Guidelines

 Solve the task by yourself using what you learned from the previous two tasks.
-Keep in mind the difference between operators for **integer division `//`** Ð¸ **division with remainder `%`** in Python.
+Keep in mind the difference between operators for **integer division `//`** and **division with remainder `%`** in Python.

 ### Testing in the Judge System